Welcome to the 3rd Grade

 - Third graders learn cursive writing

-Mathematics: Third grade students are expanding their skills.
+Mathematics: Third grade students are expanding their basic skills.

 - They expand on concepts and skills related to addition and subtraction.